Skip to main content

 These genes code for enzymes, cellular transporters, and receptors that are the primary points of contact for any therapeutic agent.
 A slight variation in one of these genes can mean a drug is metabolized with exceptional speed, rendering it less effective, or with profound slowness, increasing the risk of side effects.

 The second concept is disease susceptibility genetics.
-This area identifies genetic markers that may indicate a predisposition to certain health conditions, including those rooted in the like metabolic disorders or osteoporosis.
+This area identifies genetic markers that may indicate a predisposition to certain health conditions, including those rooted in the endocrine system like metabolic disorders or osteoporosis.
 Understanding this susceptibility allows for a proactive, preventative stance, shaping a health strategy that anticipates and supports your body’s inherent tendencies.

 The Genetic Blueprint for Hormonal Response